 This is not an easy question to answer, and each company will inevitably reach a different conclusion that is somewhere on the spectrum between the two.
 Most businesses quickly realize that a blend of the two approaches is the best way to go, picking and choosing logistics elements from each supply chain strategy that provide the greatest benefits for their future success.

-To understand what the best balance of lean and flexibility will be for your business, it’s important to take a look at the benefits and limitations of each approach.
+To understand what the best balance of a lean supply chain and supply chain flexibility will be for your business, it’s important to take a look at the benefits and limitations of each approach.
 Then you can adjust your supply chain strategy accordingly to leverage the elements that best fit the demands of your market, the needs of your customers, and your competitive situation.

 Benefits of a Lean Supply Chain